Welcome!

 The Tangram Method

 My recent independently published book, “The Tangram Method,” represents a significant milestone in my career.
 Though currently out of print, while the second edition is on its way, the book brings an inspiring fictionalised account of how I developed the method combined with a detailed description of how to employ it through structured conversations to foster unmasking among neurodivergent young people, allowing them to recognise and empower their true selves.
 The stories of the young people who inspired this method are interwoven throughout the book, providing a rich narrative backdrop to the practical guidance offered.
+The book has been followed by an accompanying practitioner manual filled with activities that can be used as they come or adapted to individual needs as well as a set of neurodiversity awareness play cards, that can be acquired ready to use or for download and adaptation/personalisation.

 Moving Forward